Ayushpat02/Search-Engine/README.md

 # Search-Engine
-• C++ project that uses maps and sets as data structures in order to build a search engine based on the user's input.
+• Designed a system that stored the different books in the library by sorting them based on the book title, ISBN, and check-out status in C++ and vectors along with functions that resulted in the user having access to a library.

-• Includes functions that use the different built-in functions for sets and maps to build up the program.
+• The different parts included checking out a book, adding a book to the database, searching for a book, etc.

-• Uses built-in functions for file input.
+• Focused on the backend side of the program, where the function of the system was created for the user to access the library, such as finding a book, removing a book, etc.